 We form an auxiliary bipartite multidigraph $H=(A,B,\overrightarrow {E})$ which will represent the interaction between the limbs and cores of $a$ and $b$.
 Let $A=\lbrace {K_1,\ldots ,K_r }\rbrace $ and $B=\lbrace {L_1,\ldots ,L_s }\rbrace $.
 Additionally, adjoin $\mbox {Core}(a)$ to $A$ and $\mbox {Core}(b)$ to $B$ if they are non-empty.
-Given an endblock $E$ of $G_a$ there exists an exit vertex $x$ with $x\neq a$ and $p(x)\neq b$ by Lemma \ref{list}(i) and (iii).
+Given an endblock $E$ of $G_a$, there exists an exit vertex $x$ with $x\neq a$ and $p(x)\neq b$ by Lemma \ref{list}(i) and (iii).
 Pick exactly one such exit vertex $x_E$ for each such endblock $E$ and adjoin a directed edge to $H$ from $K$ to $W\in B$ where $E$ is contained in limb $K$ and $p(x_E)\in W$.
 Similarly, for each endblock $F$ in $L$ we pick an exit vertex $y_F\in F$ with $p(y_F) \neq a$ and add a directed edge to $H$ from $L$ to $V$ where $p(y_F)\in V$.

 Note that by Proposition \ref{int} we never choose an exit vertex $x_E$ for some $E$ and $y_F$ for some $F$ such that $p(x_E)=y_F$.
-Also since any limb of $a$ or $b$ contains an endblock, every limb vertex in $H$ must have outdegree at least one and core vertices have no outneighbours.
+Also, since any limb of $a$ or $b$ contains an endblock, every limb vertex in $H$ must have outdegree at least one and core vertices have no outneighbours.

 We shall study the component structure of $H$.
-The next two lemmas say that this must be very restricted.
+The next two lemmas say that this is very restricted.
 Together they will allow us to find a connected component $C$ of $H$ consisting entirely of limbs.
 The inductive step in Section 5 will take place on the subgraph of $G$ corresponding to this $C$.

 As $H$ is a multidigraph, we stress that in the next lemma, by a path we mean a path without repeated vertices.